-By Implementing instance diversification within the nodegroups, by selecting a mix of instances types and families from different Spot instance pools that meet the same vCPU’s and memory criteria.
+By Implementing instance diversification within the node groups, by selecting a mix of instance types and families from different Spot Instance pools that meet the same vCPU’s and memory criteria.

 Our goal in this workshop, is to create at least 2 diversified groups of instances that adhere the 1vCPU:4GB RAM ratio.

 We will use amazon-ec2-instance-selector to help us select the relevant instance types and familes with sufficient number of vCPUs and RAM.

 There are over 350 different instance types available on EC2 which can make the process of selecting appropriate instance types difficult. amazon-ec2-instance-selector helps you select compatible instance types for your application to run on.
 The command line interface can be passed resource criteria like vcpus, memory, network performance, and much more and then return the available, matching instance types.

 Let’s first install amazon-ec2-instance-selector :